openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/export_import_course.rst

 Export a Course
 ***************

-There are several reasons you may want to export your course:
+There are several reasons you might want to export your course.
+Examples follow.

-* To save your work
+* To save your work.
-* To edit the XML in your course directly
+* To edit the XML in your course directly.
-* To create a backup copy of your course, which you can import if you want to revert the course back to a previous state
+* To create a backup copy of your course, which you can import if you want to revert the course back to a previous state.
-* To share with another instructor for another class
+* To share with the team members of another course.
-* To create a copy of your course that you can later import into another course instance and customize
+* To create a copy of your course that you can later import into another course instance and customize.

-When you export your course, Studio creates a **.tar.gz** file that includes the following course data:
+When you export your course, Studio creates a **.tar.gz** file that includes the following course data.

 * Course content (all Sections, Subsections, and Units)
 * Course structure